-We are all in need of some little stress relievers to lead a happier life.
+We are all in need of ways to relieve stress.

 There is so much pressure on us to decide what to do with our lives, to get the best exam results, or to look a certain way.
 Sitting with these feelings of stress is uncomfortable, right angels?